* Losses outpace those from Floyd in 1999

 The storm could also prove problematic for investors in catastrophe bonds, which insurance companies use to transfer risk to capital markets.

-Bonds like Shore Re Ltd, which covers hurricane damage in Massachusetts, and Johnston Re Ltd, with such exposure to North Carolina, could be particularly at risk.
-Standard & Poor’s said Friday that it would hold off on any rating action until Irene passes, but it could put some bonds on a “negative watch” after the storm if the damages appear severe enough.
-(Reporting by Ben Berkowitz, additional reporting by Sarah Mortimer in London, editing by Matthew Lewis)
+Bonds such as Shore Re Ltd, which covers hurricane damage in Massachusetts, and Johnston Re Ltd, with such exposure to North Carolina, could be particularly at risk.
+Standard & Poor’s said on Friday it would hold off on any rating action until Irene passes, but it could put some bonds on a “negative watch” after the storm if the damages appear severe enough.
+(Additional reporting by Sarah Mortimer in London; editing by Matthew Lewis)